Shakti: Development of metaphysical Shakti

+Textual basis

 The perception of divine feminine was radically altered by two texts: the earlier Devi Mahatmya and the later Devi Bhagavata Purana.
 The Devi Mahatmya, initially part of the Markandeya Purana, is the most prominent goddess-centric text to clarify the concept of an all-encompassing goddess or the Mahadevi (great goddess).
-Allegorically, through the mythical warring deeds of the goddess, it was asserted, rather by a deduction than by plain words that she's the "ultimate reality".
-When the asuras (demons) endangered the existence of the devas (gods), the gods created an all-powerful goddess from their combined anger (Devi Mahatmya 2.9–12) by channelling their essential powers, which took the form of a feminine being who gets assented as the Mahadevi, the supreme goddess fully independent of the gods and considered the embodiment of śakti with additional powers of her own.
-Here when she finishes her work, she doesn't return to her source, the gods, but instead vanishes.
+Allegorically, through the mythical warring deeds of the goddess, it was asserted, rather by a deduction, than by plain words that she's the "ultimate reality".
+When the asuras (demons) endangered the existence of the devas (gods), the gods created an all-powerful goddess from their combined anger (Devi Mahatmya 2.9–12) by channelling their essential powers, which took the form of a feminine being who is assented as the Mahadevi, the supreme goddess wholly independent of the gods and deemed the embodiment of śakti with additional powers of her own.
+Here, when the goddess finishes her work, she doesn't return to her source, the gods, but instead vanishes.
+(Note: Unlike the Devi Mahatmya account, which makes their collective emanative activity appear as a spontaneous response to universal danger, the Devibhagavata Purana renders an explicit account of this devigenetic phenomenon as a purposive creation: "Viṣṇu ... spoke smiling 'we fought before; but this Asura Mahisa could not at that time be killed.
+Hence if some beautiful female Deity be now created out of the collected energy and form of the Saktis of each of the Devas, then that Lady would be able easily to destroy that Demon by sheer force.'"
+Although the account of her effulgent creation is not radically different in either text in a comparative sense, the Devi Mahatmya’s version of the anthropomorphization of the "Lady Deity" seems to capture the imagination quite vividly: "The gods beheld the mass of intense energy there like a mountain, pervading the other regions of the sky with its blaze; and that unparalleled energy borne of the bodies of all the gods which pervaded the three worlds with its light, gathering into one became a female ... the auspicious goddess.")